jamesfitton/cxr/README.md

 **Step 3 - Generate water occurrence analysis (waterOccurrence)**

 The intertidal grid that was generated in the Step 2 will now be used to produce a water occurrence analysis.
-Each of the cells within the intertidal grid are processed in turn by the script in *waterOccurrence/notebooks/waterOccurrence.ipynb*, producing a seperate image for each cell.
-The images are added to GEE within an image collection, which can support filterting of the images, and mosaicing.
+Each of the cells within the intertidal grid are processed in turn by the script in *waterOccurrence/notebooks/waterOccurrence.ipynb*, producing a separate image for each cell.
+The images are added to GEE within an image collection, which can support filtering of the images, and mosaicking.

 For each cell within the intertidal grid, the water occurrence image is produced by:
 - clipping the Sentinel 2 image collection to the grid cell
 - filtering out images that do not cover all of the grid cell area (due to cloud cover or being at the edge of an image)
 - calculating the Normalised Difference Water Index (NDWI) for each image
 - identifying the water in each image using a fixed threshold approach
-- amalgamting the time series of images to produce a single image by calculating the water occurrence percentage
+- amalgamating the time series of images to produce a single image by calculating the water occurrence percentage
 - exporting the image to an image collection on GEE
 - exporting image metadata to a feature dataset